-E6 Destruction

-E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77 Persistent Item one to many, necessary (1,n:0,1)

-This property links an instance of E6 Destruction to an instance of E18 Physical Thing that has been destroyed by it.
+Domain: E6 Destruction Range: E18 Physical Thing Subproperty of: E64 End of Existence.
+P93 took out of existence (was taken out of existence by): E77 Persistent Item Quantification: one to many, necessary (1,n:0,1) Scope note: This property links an instance of E6 Destruction to an instance of E18 Physical Thing that has been destroyed by it.
 Destruction implies the end of an item's life as a subject of cultural documentation - the physical matter of which the item was composed may in fact continue to exist.
 An instance of E6 Destruction may be contiguous with an instance of E12 Production that brings into existence a derived object composed partly of matter from the destroyed object.

-• The Tay Bridge Disaster (E6) destroyed the Tay Bridge (E22).
-(Thomas, 1972)

-$P13(x,y) \Rightarrow E6 (x)$ $P13(x,y) \Rightarrow E18(y)$ $P13(x,y) \Rightarrow P93(x,y)$

-P14 carried out by (performed)

-E5 Event.
-P11 had participant (participated in): E39 Actor
+Examples: • The Tay Bridge Disaster (E6) destroyed the Tay Bridge (E22).
+(Thomas, 1972) In first-order logi c: $P13(x,y) \Rightarrow E6(x)$ $P13(x,y) \Rightarrow E18(y)$ $P13(x,y) \Rightarrow P93(x,y)$ P14 carried ou t by (performed) Domain: E7 Activity Range: E39 Actor Subproperty of: E5 Event.
+P11 had participant (participated in): E39 Actor Superproperty of E8 Acquisition.

-E8 Acquisition.
 P22 transferred title to (acquired title through): E39 Actor E8 Acquisition.
 P23 transferred title from (surrendered title through): E39 Actor E10 Transfer of Custody.
 P28 custody surrendered by (surrendered custody through): E39 Actor E10 Transfer of Custody.
-P29 custody received by (received custody through): E39 Actor
+P29 custody received by (received custody through): E39 Actor Quantification: many to many, necessary (1,n:0,n)

-Scope note:

-1 This property describes the active participation of an instance of E39 Actor in an instance of E7 Activity.
+Scope note: This property describes the active participation of an instance of E39 Actor in an instance of E7 Activity.
 It implies causal or legal responsibility.

-Properties:

-P14.1 in the role of: E55 Type

-Scope note: This property specifies the nature of an actor's participation in an activity.

-Examples:

-The painting of the Sistine Chapel (E7) carried out by Michelangelo Buonaroti (E21) in the role of master craftsman (E55).
-(Goldscheider, 1953)

-In first-order log ic:

-0 $P14(x,y) \Rightarrow E7(x)$

-$P14(x,y) \Rightarrow E39(y)$

-$P14(x,y) \Rightarrow P11(x,y)$

-$P14(x,y,z) \Rightarrow [P14(x,y) \land E55(z)]$

-P15 was influe enced by (influenced)
+Properties: P14.1 in the role of: E55 Type Scope note: This property specifies the nature of an actor's participation in an activity.
+Examples: • The painting of the Sistine Chapel (E7) carried out by Michelangelo Buonaroti (E21) in the role of master craftsman (E55).
+(Goldscheider, 1953) In first-order log ic: $P14(x,y) \Rightarrow E7(x)$ $P14(x,y) \Rightarrow E39(y)$ $P14(x,y) \Rightarrow P11(x,y)$ $P14(x,y,z) \Rightarrow [P14(x,y) \land E55(z)]$ P15 was influe enced by (influenced) Domain: E7 Activity Range: E1 CRM Entity Superproperty of E7 Activity.
+P16 used specific object (was used for): E70 Thing E7 Activity.
+P17 was motivated by (motivated): E1 CRM Entity E7 Activity.

-Domain:

-E7 Activity

-Range:

-0 E1 CRM Entity

-Superproperty of

-E7 Activity.
-P16 used specific object (was used for): E70 Thing

-E7 Activity.
-P17 was motivated by (motivated): E1 CRM Entity

-E7 Activity.
 P134 continued (was continued by): E7 Activity E83 Type Creation.
-P136 was based on (supported type creation): E1 CRM Entity

-1995 Type Creation.
-1199 was based on (supported type creation).
-Eff CKW Entity

-Quantification:

-many to many (0,n:0,n)

-Scope note:

-This is a high-level property, which captures the relationship between an instance of E7 Activity and anything, that is, an instance of E1 CRM Entity that may have had some bearing upon it.
+P136 was based on (supported type creation): E1 CRM Entity Quantification: many to many (0,n:0,n) Scope note: This is a high-level property, which captures the relationship between an instance of E7 Activity and anything, that is, an instance of E1 CRM Entity that may have had some bearing upon it.
 The property has more specific sub properties.

-Examples:

-- The designing of the Sydney Harbour Bridge (E7) was influenced by the Tyne bridge (E22).
-(Dorman Long, 1932)
+Examples: The designing of the Sydney Harbour Bridge (E7) was influenced by the Tyne bridge (E22).
+(Dorman Long, 1932) In first-order log $P15(x,y) \Rightarrow E7(x)$ $P15(x,y) \Rightarrow E1(y)$

-In first-order logic:

-0 $P15(x,y) \Rightarrow E7(x)$

-$P15(x,y) \Rightarrow E1(y)$